 Gooey, soft, delicious and healthy!
-This no bake salted caramel slice will change your life! *
+This no-bake salted caramel slice will change your life! *

 Delicious alert!
 I have had the biggest chocolate cravings later!
-Not sure if it’s because it’s been really cold, and all I feel like doing is devouring chocolate or drinking hot chocolates while being all cosy inside while it’s raining, or because I have stumbled across some serious healthy ‘caramel’ inspo lately!
+Not sure if it’s because it’s been really cold, and all I feel like doing is devouring chocolate or drinking hot chocolates while being all cozy inside while it’s raining, or because I have stumbled across some serious healthy ‘caramel’ inspo lately!

-Either or, a no bake salted caramel slice seemed like the perfect recipe to make!
+Either or, a no-bake salted caramel slice seemed like the perfect recipe to make!

 With 3 months to go until our wedding, I have had the creative juices flowing, trying to find healthier alternatives to our favourite meal.

-I finally bought a spiralizer, tried my hand at making cauliflower rice (with seemingly successful results, more on that later as well), made a kick ass recipe for quinoa granola, went pescetarian, with amazing results, decided to start making healthier snacks (this is where this no bake salted caramel slice comes into play), and attempted to work out more.
+I finally bought a spiralizer, tried my hand at making cauliflower rice (with seemingly successful results, more on that later as well), made a kick-ass recipe for quinoa granola, went pescetarian, with amazing results, decided to start making healthier snacks (this is where this no-bake salted caramel slice comes into play), and attempted to work out more.

 So far so good, minus the lack of working out.